-Ever since Christmas break ended, it seems like school has cranked up the intensity.
-If you aren’t writing a pre-assignment, then you must start the research for a 10-15-page paper.
-This is, of course, in addition to being in class, having (as many students do) a part-time job, figuring out times to apply for jobs, and finding some time for friends and a social life!
+Ever since Christmas break ended, it seems like school has cranked up in intensity.
+It seems if you aren’t writing a pre-assignment, then you must be starting research for a 10-15-page paper.
+This is, of course, in addition to being in class, having a part-time job (as many students do), figuring out times to apply for jobs, and finding some time for friends and a social life!
 It can start to feel a little overwhelming.

 When I decided the make the transition from Mental Health to business school, I knew many of the classes would be challenging.
 I had looked over the required classes for the IMBA and saw that some of them were subjects I had never learned in my entire life.
 But there was one subject that scared me above all other ones, and that was Finance.
 While it may seem like a simple subject for those with a finance background, I knew that my skills were extremely limited when it came to math.